tv3636/forgotten-market/posts/forgotten-souls-collectors-guide.md

 ### Full on-chain archiving

 Just like wizards, we will, eventually, put them on chain.
-Again, the contact is built to support loading the Souls on-chain, in chunks, when enough have been minted and gas is favorable.
+Again, the contract is built to support loading the Souls on-chain, in chunks, when enough have been minted and gas is favorable.

 ### On-chain Summary